Cis-Urocanic acid

-cis-Urocanic acid (cis-UCA) is a chemical compound produced by ultraviolet irradiation of trans-urocanic acid, a metabolite naturally formed in the body from histidine. cis-Urocanic acid is suspected of involvement in the development of skin cancer.
-It acts as an immunosuppressant through action as an agonist of the 5-HT_{2A} receptor, and blocking this receptor has been shown to reduce cis-UCA mediated photocarcinogenesis.
-However the immunomodulatory effects of cis-UCA are complex and also involve other pathways, and at low levels it shows antiinflammatory actions and may be protective against UV damage in the cornea and retina.
+cis-Urocanic acid (cis-UCA), also known as (Z)-imidazole-4-acrylic acid, is a chemical compound produced by ultraviolet (UV) irradiation of trans-urocanic acid, a metabolite naturally formed in the body from the amino acid histidine.

+cis-Urocanic acid is suspected of involvement in the development of skin cancer.
+It acts as an immunosuppressant through action as an agonist of the serotonin 5-HT_{2A} receptor, which it binds to with relatively high affinity (K_{d} = 4.6 nM), and blocking this receptor has been shown to reduce cis-UCA mediated photocarcinogenesis.
+However the immunomodulatory effects of cis-UCA are complex and also involve other pathways, and at low levels it shows anti-inflammatory actions and may be protective against UV damage in the cornea and retina.

 Measuring cis-UCA has been proposed as a sensitive method to detect sub-erythemal response to UVB, and thus a means to assess the UVR protection of suncreams.